exarkun/tahoe-lafs/docs/frontends/webapi.rst

  directory does not exist.
 It will return an HTTP 400 "Bad Request" error if any entry in the source or destination paths is not a directory.

- The default behavior is to overwrite any existing object at the destination (replace=true).
+ The default behavior is to overwrite any existing link at the destination (replace=true).
 To prevent this (and make the operation return an error instead of overwriting), add a "replace=false" argument.
-With replace=false, this operation will return an HTTP 409 "Conflict" error if there is already an object at the destination, rather than overwriting the existing object.
+With replace=false, this operation will return an HTTP 409 "Conflict" error if there is already a link at the destination, rather than overwriting the existing link.
- To allow the operation to overwrite a file, but return an HTTP 409 error when trying to overwrite a directory, use "replace=only-files" (this behavior is closer to the traditional UNIX "mv" command).
+ To allow the operation to overwrite a link to a file, but return an HTTP 409 error when trying to overwrite a link to a directory, use "replace=only-files" (this behavior is closer to the traditional UNIX "mv" command).
 Note that "true", "t", and "1" are all synonyms for "True"; "false", "f", and "0" are synonyms for "False"; and the parameter is case-insensitive.

- When relinking into a different directory, for safety, the child is not unlinked from the old directory until it has been successfully linked into the new directory.
-This implies that in case of a crash or failure, the child will not be lost, but could be linked at both the old and new locations.
+ When relinking into a different directory, for safety, the child link is not removed from the old directory until it has been successfully added to the new directory.
+This implies that in case of a crash or failure, the link to the child will not be lost, but it could be linked at both the old and new locations.

  The source link should not be the same as any link (directory and child name) in the ``to_dir`` path.
 This restriction is not enforced, but it may be